Tested Baking & Dessert Recipes & Videos

 Lemon Cupcakes

-Evenly fill the 12 muffin cups with the batter and bake for about 18 - 20 minutes or until nicely browned and a toothpick inserted into a cupcake comes out clean.
+Evenly fill the muffin cups with the batter and bake for about 18 - 20 minutes or just until set and a toothpick inserted into the center of a cupcake comes out clean.
+(Always check a few minutes before the stated baking time.
+Do not over bake or the cupcakes will be dry.)
 Remove from oven and place on a wire rack to cool completely.
 With a knife or offset spatula, spread frosting on each cupcake.
-If you want to pipe the frosting, I often use a large Wilton 1M (open or closed) star or a large plain decorating tip.
+Or if you want to pipe the frosting, I often use a large Wilton 1M (open or closed) star tip or a large plain decorating tip.
 Garnish with colored sprinkles.
-These cupcakes are best served the same day, but they can be stored at room temperature for a few days.
+These cupcakes are best served the same day, but they can be covered and stored at room temperature for a few days.

 White Cupcakes: